Who is my faculty advisor?

 You have an assigned faculty advisor.
 To find out which faculty member serves as your advisor, check the information found in the Student Services Center on MaineStreet.
-You should see an Advisor listed on the right side of the Student Center tab.
-If you don't see an advisor's name listed, please contact Ann Perry (780.4260; aperry "at" usm.maine.edu).
+You should see both a faculty advisor and a professional academic advisor listed on the right side of the Student Center tab.
+If you don't see an advisor's name listed, please contact Ann Perry (780.4260; firstname.lastname@example.org).

 We encourage you to seek out any Biology faculty member for advice on coursework and careers.

 If you are not a declared Biology major, we'd like to talk to you!
 Please contact one of the following people for answers to your questions:

 You can find a list of all Biology faculty here.
 To locate information about individual faculty, including their office location, telephone number, and email address, click on the faculty member's name.

 Please remember that faculty keep busy schedules, and they may not be in their offices during university breaks, including semester break and summer.
 Plan accordingly when you try to schedule an advising appointment.